nuna123/inception/INCEPTION - Documentation.md

 					[docker rm $(docker ps -a -q -f status=exited)] will close all exited containers.

 	- rmi		: can be used to delete images
+	- system prune		: removes EVERYTHINH cleans the system of docker remanents